LuckyHariharan/LuckyFruitDisplay/README.md

 ### Context API

 The app uses the Context API to manage the state of selected fruits and their total nutritional values.
-This approach was chosen for its simplicity and suitability for this use case, where global state management is needed across multiple components.
+This approach was chosen for its simplicity -- especially for this use case, where global state management is needed across multiple components.

 #### Benefits of Context API: